gini/gini-vision-lib-ios/fastlane/README.md

 ```
 fastlane ios prepare_framework_release
 ```
-Prepares the framework for release
+Prepares the framework for release.

 This lane must be run from a local machine and on a release branch.